donglin1994-cmd/Zomato_Python_DataCleaning_Project/README.md

 ##General Info

-Perform exploratory data analysis in Python to find insightful information about restaurants in city of India
+Perform exploratory data analysis in Python to find insightful information about restaurants in the city of India

 ##Technologies

-Jupyter notebook
+Jupyter Notebook

 Python

-Numpy,Pandas
+NumPy,Pandas

 Seaborn,Matplotlib